lrsrthnbch/arch/guide_XFCE_Setup.md

 6. Logout for changes to take effect

 ### Nextcloud
-1. install required packages for storing the login password, otherwise autologin won't be possible: `sudo pacman -S gnome-keyring libgnome-keyring`
+1. install required packages for storing the login password, otherwise autologin won't be possible: `sudo pacman -S gnome-keyring libgnome-keyring seahorse`
 2. install nextloud `sudo pacman -S nextcloud-client`
+3. set default keyring to be qithout a password

+### Zathura
+1. Install zathura and it's mupdf dependency: `sudo pacman -S zathura zathura-pdf-mupdf`

 ## Packages
 This is a collection of all the packages installed in a chronological order